Gsantomaggio/chat/README.md

 - [x] Store in memory the users with the status (online/offline)
 - [x] Store in memory the off-line messages when the user is not online
 - [x] Send the off-line messages when the user logs in
+- [x] Check if the user is already logged in
+- [x] Check if the destination user exists

 ### Server Side Nice to have Features